 Using pure network connectivity properties, SNA often aims to discover various categories of nodes in a network.
-For example, in addition to determining that a node-degree distribution is heavy-tailed, we can also find those particular nodes with an inordinately high number of connections, or with connections to a particularly well-connected subset (group or block) of the network (Nowicki & Snijders, 2001; Kemp, Griffiths, & Tenenbaum, 2004; Kubica, Moore, Schneider, & Yang, 2002).
-Furthermore, using these properties we can assign "roles" to certain nodes, e.g., Lorrain and White (1971), Wolfe and Jensen (2004).
+For example, in addition to determining that a node-degree distribution is heavy-tailed, we can also find those particular nodes with an inordinately high number of connections, or with connections to a particularly well-connected subset (group or block) of the network (Nowicki & Snijders, 2001; Kemp, Griffiths, & Tenenbaum, 2004; Kemp, Tenenbaum, Griffiths, Yamada, & Ueda, 2006; Kubica, Moore, Schneider, & Yang, 2002; Airoldi, Blei, Fienberg, & Xing, 2006; Kurihara, Kameya, & Sato, 2006).
+Furthermore, using these properties we can assign "roles" to certain nodes (Lorrain & White, 1971; Wolfe & Jensen, 2004).
 However, it is clear that network properties are not enough to discover all the roles in a social network.
-Consider email messages in a corporate setting, and imagine a situation where a tightly knit group of users trade email messages with each other in a roughly symmetric fashion.
+Consider email messages in a corporate setting, and imagine a situation in which a tightly knit group of users trade email messages with each other in a roughly symmetric fashion.
 Thus, at the network level they appear to fulfill the same role.
 But perhaps, one of the users is in fact a manager for the whole group-a role that becomes obvious only when one accounts for the language content of the email messages.

 Outside of the social network analysis literature, there has been a stream of new research in machine learning and natural language models for clustering words in order to discover the few underlying topics that are combined to form documents in a corpus.
-Latent Dirichlet Allocation (Blei, Ng, & Jordan, 2003) robustly discovers multinomial word distributions of these topics.
+Probabilistic Latent Semantic Indexing (Hofmann, 2001) and Latent Dirichlet Allocation (Blei, Ng, & Jordan, 2003) robustly discover multinomial word distributions of these topics.
 Hierarchical Dirichlet Processes (Teh, Jordan, Beal, & Blei, 2004) can determine an appropriate number of topics for a corpus.
 The Author-Topic Model (Steyvers, Smyth, Rosen-Zvi, & Griffiths, 2004) learns topics conditioned on the mixture of authors that composed a document.
 However, none of these models are appropriate for SNA, in which we aim to capture the directed interactions and relationships between people.